lolski/grakn-twitter-example/README.md

 ```

-## Crafting Simple Queries Using GraQL
+## Crafting Simple Queries Using Graql

 We will perform a query which will count the number of tweets a user has posted since the program started.
-It can be achieved it by utilizing the aggregate query feature.
-Graql has been chosen over the graph API for this task because it is declarative and therefore much easier to use for complex queries than the graph API.
+It can be achieved by utilizing the aggregate query feature.
+Graql has been chosen over the graph API for this task because it is declarative and therefore much easier to use for complex queries.

-Let's look at how we can build it step-by-step, start by creating a `QueryBuilder` object which we will use to craft the query in GraQL.
+Let's look at how we can build it step-by-step, start by creating a `QueryBuilder` object which we will use to craft the query in Graql.

 ```java
 QueryBuilder qb = graknGraph.graql();